theoriginalbit/peripheral-framework/README.md

 As a developer, installing this framework is as simple as copying the contents of the `src` directory into your project: this includes dan200's ComputerCraft API if you do not have it installed to your project already.

-It is suggested that you annotate your TileEntities with [OpenPeripheral's Ignore annotation](https://github.com/OpenMods/OpenPeripheral/blob/master/src/main/java/openperipheral/api/Ignore.java) so that if you implement anything such as IInventory on your TileEntity, OpenPeripheral will not attempt to claim the peripheral as its own.
+It is suggested that you utilize [OpenPeripheral's `Ignore` annotation](https://github.com/OpenMods/OpenPeripheral/blob/master/src/main/java/openperipheral/api/Ignore.java) with TileEntities in order to prevent OpenPeripheral from claiming the peripheral as its own.

 If you'd like to get an example of using this framework, a demo mod has been created [in the example](https://github.com/theoriginalbit/Peripheral-Framework/tree/master/example) folder.
 The documentation there should get you up and running with relative ease.